 What is a Fixed Cost

-So how do we define a fixed cost?
-Well, a fixed cost is a cost that a business must pay whether it produces one good or a million.
+A fixed cost is a cost that a business must pay whether it produces one good or a million.
 Regardless of output, it must pay the same amount.
-In other words, it is a cost that does not change – even at higher levels of output.
+In other words, it is a cost that does not change even at higher levels of output.
 For instance, rent is an example of a fixed cost.
-It must be paid by the business regardless of how many goods it makes and sells.
+A business must pay this regardless of how many goods it makes and sells.

 - A fixed cost is set over a period of time and does not vary depending on output.

-- Fixed costs differ from variable costs in the fact paid at set periods of each year, whilst variable costs are volume related and vary depending on quantity.
+- Fixed costs differ from variable costs in the fact that fixed costs are paid at set periods of each year, whilst variable costs relate to volume and vary depending on quantity.

-- High fixed costs can prove to be a barrier to enter.
+- High fixed costs can prove to be a barrier to entry.

 We can consider the investment in a new factory as an example of a fixed cost.
-It may cost $10 million to construct the factory ready to manufacture new motor vehicles.
+For example, it may cost $10 million to construct the factory ready to manufacture new motor vehicles.
 Once built, there are no further costs other than maintenance.
 So this initial investment of $10 million is a one-off cost.

 What we see when fixed costs are high, is a barrier to entry.
 New entrants may find it hard to raise the necessary capital, or, may be put off trying in the first place.
 Trying to find $10,000 for a new startup is much easier than $10 million.
 It is for that reason that industries with high fixed costs tend to consolidate and create oligopolies.